pihomeserver/Kupiki-Hotspot-Script/README.md

 ====

 **Warning**
+**Warning**
+**Warning**

 The image is using the script v1.1 on Debian Jessie (not the last Stretch release).
 So you should have some bugs in it.
 It's recommanded to use the script instead this image.

 If you don't want to install the script yourself, you can download a ready-to-use image with this [link](https://drive.google.com/file/d/0B5CzDtjmXSaySVNPZ1A1VkYtVFk/view?usp=sharing)

-Credentials are user : pi / password : pihotspot
+Credentials are user : pi / password : raspbian

+One more time : this is not the latest release so you will find bugs that have been already solved

 Then
 =====